-I am a researcher specializing in robot dynamics and related fields.
-I am a leading expert on computational rigid-body dynamics, and my publications have been cited thousands of times.
-I invented the Articulated-Body Algorithm, and have written two books and many articles on dynamics.
-(See my publications page.)
+I am a researcher specializing in robot dynamics and related areas.
+I am regarded as a leading expert in my field, and my publications have been cited thousands of times.
+My most famous invention is the Articulated-Body Algorithm, which calculates the acceleration of a rigid-body system in response to the forces acting on it.
 I am also a Fellow of the IEEE and a member of its Robotics and Automation Society.
-For more information about my work, software, etc., follow the links on my home page.
+You can find more information about my work, software and teaching materials on my home page.

 Here is a short biography (plain text file) suitable for seminars and invited talks.